 Illinois Mandatory Arbitration

 Mandatory arbitration is a legal proceeding, conducted like a trial, which is held before state licensed attorneys who have completed a court certified arbitration program.
 The attorney-arbitrators act in place of a judge and render a decision at the conclusion of the proceeding.

-Ohio’s joint and several liability laws have undergone some recent changes.
 Effective April 9, 2003, Am.
 Sub.
 S.B.
-120 renumbered, repealed, and revised the existing Revised Code sections dealing with contributory fault, rights of contribution and related Code provisions.
+120 renumbered, repealed, and revised the existing Ohio Revised Code sections dealing with contributory fault, rights of contribution and related Code provisions.